 But those best practices include more than just remembering customer information.
 That’s just the basic stuff you need to make the sale.

 Instead, a comprehensive customer management strategy, especially in today’s digital environment, goes beyond the simple details.

 A robust customer relationship is experiential.
-It’s a complete picture, from beginning to end, of the customer journey, with touch points at every stage.
+It’s a complete picture – a link from beginning to end – of the customer journey, with customer touchpoints at every stage.

 That’s why we call it the “360-degree customer view.”

 What is a 360-degree customer view?